mustafakaracuha/pexels-app-zustand/README.md

 Bu uygulama, React Js, Zustand kullanımını ve harici API entegrasyonu konularını anlamak için oluşturulmuştur. İstediğiniz gibi geliştirebilir ve özelleştirebilirsiniz.

-This app is built to understand the use of React Js, Zustand and external API integration.
-You can develop and customize it as you like.

 **Not:** Bu uygulama Pexels API'sini kullanmaktadır.
 Kendi API anahtarınızı kullanarak denemeler yapabilirsiniz.
-**Note:** This application uses the Pexels API.
-You can experiment using your own API key.